shubhxms/collison/content/blog/Desiderata.md

 ---
 title: 'Desiderata'
 date: 2023-02-10
+slug: Go placidly amid the noise and the haste, and remember what peace there may be in silence.
+As far as possible, without surrender, be on good terms with all persons.
 ---

 Go placidly amid the noise and the haste, and remember what peace there may be in silence.
 As far as possible, without surrender, be on good terms with all persons.